eobanb/meater-maid/README.md

 # meater-maid
-meater-maid takes the cloud output of a Meater smart thermometer and outputs it in a machine-readable format.
+meater-maid takes the cloud web page of a Meater smart thermometer and outputs it in a machine-readable format.

 ## setup
 meater-maid has been tested with: